Glenrothes: Demography

-The working age population of the town in 2011 was 29,079 as recorded by the census.
-The percentage of population economically active in Glenrothes was recorded at 75.2% in 2021.
-The number of Jobseekers Allowance (JSA) and Universal Credit (UC) claimants at December 2022 in the Glenrothes area was 970 representing a 3.2% rate, consistent with the Scottish average, but lower than the Fife and UK averages of 3.4% and 3.7%.
+The working age population of the town in 2022 was 27,369 with 65.44% of population recorded as economically active by the census.
+The number of out-of-work benefit Jobseekers Allowance/Universal Credit claimants at December 2025 in the Glenrothes area was 955 representing a 3.2% rate, slightly higher than the Fife (3%) and Scottish (2.9%) averages, but lower than the UK average of 3.8%.
 Scottish Index of Multiple Deprivation (SIMD) figures indicate that Auchmuty, Cadham, Collydean, Macedonia and Tanshall areas in Glenrothes fall within the 20% most deprived communities category in Scotland.